Newest National Park Offers Glimpse of Ice Age Clashes

 “We are more than a sandbox,” says Kelly Carroll, the chief of interpretation for White Sands National Park.
 The park is also a geological wonder, a paleontological research site, and an economic driver for the region.
 And with the park’s new title, that’s set to grow.

-White Sands has been a national monument since 1933, but as of late December 2019, it is now the 62nd national park in the United States, and the second in New Mexico, after Carlsbad Canyon.
+White Sands has been a national monument since 1933, but as of late December 2019, it is now the 62nd national park in the United States, and the second in New Mexico, after Carlsbad Caverns.
 The park’s name is derived from the gypsum dunefield—the world’s largest—where the park is located.
 In total, the dunes cover about 275 square miles, and about half of that is preserved and protected by the National Park Service, which manages both national parks and monuments.
 Calling it a national park won’t change the level of protection White Sands receives, but it will add prestige, and along with that, increased activity for the local economy.

 In a study published by Headwaters Economics in 2018, researchers found that changing a protected area from a national monument to a national park has real advantages for local communities.
 More people visit national parks, they are more likely to stay overnight, and they spend more money when they do.
 The report shows an analysis of the eight previous parks that have gotten an upgrade from monument to park—Arches, Joshua Tree, and Death Valley among them—and found that visitation bumped up on average by 21% in the five years after redesignation (compared to the five years prior).